Next-order asymptotics for the volume of Schatten balls: Proofs

 We can now deduce Theorem~\ref{thm:LS}.

-\begin{proof}[Proof of Theorem~\ref{thm:LS}] Let $p\ge \frac{3}{2}$.
+\begin{proof}[Proof of Theorem~\ref{thm:LS}] Let $p>1$.
 In order to apply \cite[Cor.~1.1]{LS17} to $V(x)=v_p|x|^p$, we verify assumptions (H1)-(H5) there.
 The function $V$ is lower semi-continuous, bounded from below, everywhere finite and grows polynomially as $|x|\to \infty$.
 Thus, assumptions (H1) and (H2) in \cite{LS17} are satisfied.
-By Lemma~\ref{lem:hoelder} the density $f_p$ of the equilibrium measure $\mu_p$ is Hölder continuous of order $\frac{1}{2}$ on its support $\Sigma=[-1,1]$.
+By Lemma~\ref{lem:hoelder} the density $f_p$ of the equilibrium measure $\mu_p$ is Hölder continuous of order $\min\{p-1,\frac{1}{2}\}$ on its support $\Sigma=[-1,1]$ (and Hölder continuous of order $\frac{1}{2}$ away from zero).
 Thus, assumption (H3) is satisfied.
 For assumption (H4) we note that $\Sigma$ is connected and its boundary is given by $\{-1,1\}$.
-By Lemma~\ref{lem:hoelder}, the density $f_p$ behaves like $c\sqrt{1-|x|}$ in neighborhoods of the boundary points.
+Further, by Lemma~\ref{lem:hoelder}, the density $f_p$ behaves like $c\sqrt{1-|x|}$ in neighborhoods of the boundary points and is Hölder continuous of order $\frac{1}{2}$ there.
 Thus, assumption (H4) is satisfied.
 Assumption (H5) is satisfied since $x\mapsto \exp(-c(|x|^p-\ln |x|))$ is integrable on $\IR$ for every $c>0$.
 Thus, we can apply \cite[Cor.~1.1]{LS17} to obtain \eqref{eq:Z-LS}.
 Finally, the constant $C(\beta)$ can be obtained from the known full expansion of the partition function in the Gaussian case $p=2$, see e.g. \cite[Sec.~7]{BG24}. \end{proof}

 For the proof of Theorem~\ref{thm:main} we provide the following well-known link between Schatten $p$-balls and $\beta$-ensembles.
 It is a combination of a Weyl type integration formula, see \cite{AGZ10,SR84}, with a classical trick in convexity going back to \cite{Dir39} for computing the volume of the unit ball of $\ell_p^n$, see \cite{DFG+23,GP07,KMP98}.
 Recall that $d_n=\frac{\beta}{2}n^2+(1-\frac{\beta}{2})n$ and $\IB_p^n=\{x\in \IR^n\colon \sum_{i=1}^{n}|x_i|^p\le 1\}$.